securestack-octernship/SecureStack-Octernship/SecureStack-Octernship.md

 ### Task instructions
 <!--- Use this section to describe the task that students are required to complete.
 We ask that you also include instructions on running and preparing the students' local environment if necessary. --->
-Your task, if you choose to accept it, is to build a web application and purposedly embed at least one security flaw in that application.
-We don't care how complex the app is, so feel free to build a Javascript SPA app, but make sure that there is at least one security issue in it.
+Your task, if you choose to accept it, is to contribute to our web application and purposedly embed at least one security flaw in that application.
+That web app can be built using any language and or technology.
+It doesn't have to be complex, so create something simple.
+For example, it can be a Javascript SPA app and like the example application we made:  [Our vulnerable NiftyBank App](https://app.niftybank.org)

-As an example of a simple Javascript SPA you can check out our [vulnerable NiftyBank App](https://app.niftybank.org)

 ### Task Expectations
-- Take a look at one of our purposedly vulnerable web apps [here](https://app.niftybank.org)
-- Create your own web app
+- Make
-- Commit your repo to our GitHub Classroom
+- Share that simple web app with us by commiting your repo to our GitHub Classroom
+- If you want to go one

 ### Task submission